hewiefreeman/SvgFactoryJS/README.md

 <ul>
     <li>Load and inject SVGs straight into your HTML from a URL</li>
+    <li>Use SvgFactoryJS on any SVGs, even those not injected by SvgFactoryJS</li>
     <li>Methods to change the fills and stokes of entire SVGs or individual shapes with ease</li>
     <li>Generates a viewBox for SVGs without one for easy scaling</li>
     <li>Keeps track of all your SVGs</li>